DukeOcean/HaiyangWangFinalTutorial/README.md

 ### The link to the html [Final Tutorial html](https://DukeOcean.github.io/HaiyangWangFinalTutorial/CMSC320_Final_Tutorial.html).

-you can also access these data in this [link](https://github.com/DukeOcean/HaiyangWangFinalTutorial).
+you can also access these files in this [link](https://github.com/DukeOcean/HaiyangWangFinalTutorial).